flectra-hq/flectra/doc/howtos/web.rst

-form widget may be necessary to correctly interact with a new field type (e.g. a :term:`GIS` field) or to provide new representations and ways to interact with existing field types (e.g. validate :py:class:`~flectra.fields.Char` fields which should contain email addresses and display them as email links).
+form widget may be necessary to correctly interact with a new field type (e.g. a :term:`GIS` field) or to provide new representations and ways to interact with existing field types (e.g. validate :py:class:`~odoo.fields.Char` fields which should contain email addresses and display them as email links).

 To explicitly specify which form widget should be used to display a field,